MCV-2025-C1-Project/Team4/README.md

 This will save JSON files (one per configuration) with MAP@1 and MAP@5 results for all distance metrics.

+### Noise removal: `noise_removal.py`

+This script is used to detect and remove image noise.
+The solution is general, but in our project all the images have impulse noise, removed with different filter.
+It includes a bunch of batch testing and evaluation functions.

+## Filters available
+- **Median Filter** (default) - Best for salt & pepper noise, used with 3x3 kernel size
+- **Adaptive Median** - Heavy impulse noise, works just in some images
+- **Bilateral** - Edge-preserving smoothing
+- **Non-Local Means** - High quality, slower
+- **Morphological** - Binary noise patterns
+- **Cascaded** - Multi-stage, applies 3 filters gradually

+## Workflow

+In the main method of the script you can select different functions, depending on the task you want to do.

+1. **Analyze**: Run noise detection to understand your dataset and see the metrics(kurtosis value, snr, impuls ratio)
+2. **Evaluate**: Test denoising quality with ground truth
+3. **Optimize**: Run grid search to find best parameters across all methods
+4. **Deploy**: Process your final image set or just a specific image with a specified filter

+## Output
+- Denoised images in specified output folder
+- JSON files with detailed metrics

 ### Mask generator: `wall_remover.py`

 Generates the mask for a set of images in a folder.